andreygolubkow/spell-checker-test/README.md

 # HOW TO RUN?

+Use `MySpell.CLI`.
+You can put your input in `input.txt`, or pass file path as an argument.

+The output you'll see in console.

 # QUESTIONS

 1. Can we consider the input consists of A-Z, a-z, and single spaces, and '===' separator ?
 Should we support other characters/languages?